+'''

 VISITS count.

+'''

 The value of the argument (count) controls the number of visits to a particular location between full descriptions.
 The default setting (0) indicates that every time a particular location is visited its full description will be shown (which can also be expressed as: the full description will not be shown 0 times in between).
-Thus, a setting of 1 (one) would give a full description every other time the same location is visited.
+Thus, a setting of 1 (one) would give a full description every second time the same location is visited.
 So will always show long descriptions (this is also the initial setting).

+'''

 VISITS 0.

+'''

-Note: The familiar VERBOSE, BREIF etc. commands can be imitated using different values in the VISITS statement.
+Note: The familiar VERBOSE, BRIEF etc. commands can be imitated using different values in the VISITS statement.

-3.15.3 Manipulation Statements
+3.15.3.
+Manipulation Statements